apnadkarni/blt/doc/tabset.rst

 *pathName* **add** ?\ *label*\ ?  ?\ *value option ...*\ ?
   Adds a new tab to the tabset.
 The tab is automatically placed after any existing tabs.
 If a *label* argument is present, this is the name of the tab.
 It is used to uniquely identify the tab, regardless of its position in the tabset.
 By default tabs are labeled "tabN" where N is a number.
+  If *label* is "+", this is a special case where the tab automatically creates new tabs.

   If one or more *option-value* pairs are specified, they modify the given tab option(s) to have the given value(s). *Option* and *value* are described in the **configure** operation below.